poznet/GGNotify/README.md

 that  sends  message to admin gg

-For xample in controller :
+For example in controller :

 `$this->get('poznet.ggnotify.sender')->send('my message');`

 ###Installation